19 Best Offline Android and iOS Games for the Lazy and Bored

 Each character in Cytus II has its genre and specialty of music—from pop, rock, classic, to instrumental and digital.
 Each character also has their storyline, but all of them are intertwined just one, big plot.
 The players could interact with their social media called "iM" by liking the posts, read each character's logs, and unfold a lot of secrets that would surely give you a shiver down your spine.

-For now, version 2.5, there are four free and playable characters.
+For now, version 3.00 and there are four free and playable characters at first and three more will be added as you progress through the game and their storyline.
 When I first downloaded it, a day after the release of the game, there were just three characters.
-You can pay to unlock the other characters as well as visit their "black market" to buy song packs.
+You can pay to unlock the other characters as well as visit their "black market" to buy song packs to added new songs to particular characters.
 Each character can be leveled up after playing their songs, and each level up "gives another piece of the puzzle."
+After this version, it has been identified that there will be three alternate endings for the whole story and a possible future for another sequel of Cytus.

 With such majestic art style, beautiful music, and engaging plot, you'll be waiting for this game's update for now and then.
 I know I have.
 They also hold sales sometimes, like anniversary sales, where you can buy chapters and/or song packs with discounts.